robfatland/costnotify/instructions/README.md

 In the AWS console select **Services** and sub-select **S3** under the **Storage** heading.
 This should produce an alphabetized listing of **S3 buckets**.
-The listing is **Global** (see upper right corner of the console) so there is no region to specify.
+The listing is **Global** (upper right corner of the console) so no region to specify.
 Look for a bucket that would be designated for CloudCheckr service/cost logging.
 In our case these buckets were named `copydbr-<ID>` where `<ID>` is some string that identifies this AWS account.